Fluvoxamine reduces COVID-19 risk: real-time meta-analysis of 21 studies (Version 37)

 Significantly lower risk is seen for mortality, hospitalization, progression, recovery, and cases.
 14 studies from 14 independent teams in 8 countries show significant benefit.

-Results are very robust — in exclusion sensitivity analysis 12 of 21 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.
+Results are very robust—in worst case exclusion sensitivity analysis 12 of 21 studies must be excluded before statistical significance is lost.

 Control Fluvoxamine